jsenv/core/docs/users/b_dev.md

 ## 2.3 ribbon

 When a project has a server for build files it becomes hard to tell if a browser is displaying source files or build files.

-To differentiate them, one have:
+To differentiate them, one have to:

-1. to look at the url
+1. look at the url
 2. check the port
-3. know that server for source files is started on port `3456`
+3. know which port belongs to which server

 | dev server                                                                                 | build server                                                                               |
 | ------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------ |